novalabsxyz/libp2p-peerbook/README.md

 ```

 Where `AddMap` is a map of peer public key binaries to peers and
-`RemoveSet` is a set of removed peer public key binaries.
+`RemoveSet` is a list of removed peer public key binaries.